Spherically symmetric Dirac-Yang-Mills pairs on Riemannian manifolds: Abstract

 \section{Abstract}

 In this paper we construct examples of spherically symmetric Dirac-Yang-Mills pairs on Riemannian 3-manifolds with the structure group $\SU(2)$.
 This approach yields coupled solutions (i.e.\ the connection is not a Yang-Mills connection) and among them are solutions on $\Sph^1(r_1)\times \Sph^2(r_2)$ for certain radii $r_1$ and $r_2$.
+We further show how to use such pairs to induce Dirac-Yang-Mills pairs on Riemannian products of arbitrary dimension.
 These are, to the authors' best knowledge, the first examples of coupled Dirac-Yang-Mills pairs on a closed Riemannian spin manifold.